microsoft/ccfdns/README.md

 In theory:

 ```
-dig +https +https-get=/app/dns-query +tls-ca=workspace/sandbox_common/service_cert.pem @127.0.0.1 -p 8000 cwinter.adns.ccf.dev A
+dig +https-get=/app/dns-query +noedns @127.0.0.1 -p 8000 cwinter.adns.ccf.dev A
 ```

 But it seems to require HTTP/2 which we don't have in CCF yet.
+(Also `+tls-ca=workspace/sandbox_common/service_cert.pem` ?)